Liverpool lore has it that the switch to an all-red kit came in a European Cup game against Anderlect on November 25, 1964.

 ‘Christ, Ronnie, you look awesome, terrifying.
 You look 7ft tall.’

-St John then claims that he had an additional idea:
+St John then had an additional idea:

 ‘Why not go the whole hog, boss?’
 I suggested.